Spinifex pigeon: Voice

 The spinifex pigeon has a complex repertoire of calls including advertising calls, a display call, contact calls, alarm calls and threat calls (Hanzab).
 In general calls range from a soft high-pitched coo or cooloo-coo to a deep coo-r-r-r.

 Adaptations to desert environments

 Spinifex pigeon inhabit harsh desert environments and must be able to cope with substantial water and heat stress.
-Their geographic range includes one of the hottest places on earth, Marble Bar Western Australia, where air temperatures exceeding 37.8 °C up to 160 days of the year.
+Their geographic range includes one of the hottest places on earth, Marble Bar, Western Australia, where air temperatures exceed 37.8 °C up to 160 days of the year.

 Hydration is achieved by drinking and metabolic water production, as water intake from food sources is low and maintenance of positive water balance is crucial due to the importance of evaporative cooling for thermoregulation at high ambient temperatures.
 Accordingly, spinifex pigeons generally occur in close proximity to permanent water sources.

 The ability of the spinifex pigeon to withstand high ambient temperatures is a combination of low body heat production, the ability to increase non-evaporative heat loss by hyperthermia and elevated dry thermal conductance, and a relatively high evaporative water loss.